What Are Bed Sores?

 Bed sores commonly form on the parts of the body where nursing home residents have the least amount of muscle or fat.
 When the bone is close to the skin’s surface, bed sores can form.
 The most common locations where they form include:

 Immobilization is the number one cause of bed sores.
 When surgery, injury to the spinal cord, or illness cause immobility, the pressure to certain areas of the body will increase and bed sores can start to form.
 They have been known to show up after as little as 12 hours of immobility.
 Sitting still in a wheelchair and lying still in a bed create a stagnant environment where bed sores can crop up.

 Friction is another cause of these injuries, and often a sign of nursing home abuse.
 Friction to the skin can happen when elderly patients are moved too quickly or violently.
 Thin, fragile skin will break down and bed sores can result.

-Bed Sore Prevention
+Bed Sore Stages

-Common Steps in Prevention of Bed Sores:
+Common Steps in Prevention:

 - Leg Support.
 Avoid lying directly on hip bones and/or the tailbone by supporting the patient’s legs with a foam pad or leg rest.

 - Special Mattress.
 A high quality, supportive mattress.
 Memory foam, air mattress, or an adjustable firmness bed should be chosen for at-risk residents.